vechain/grant-program/applications/VOTEOS.md

 ## Additional Information

 * To this day we have already managed to carry out a prototype election together with the `Initiative Deutsche Zahlungssysteme`
+* We do not intend to open source our code
 * HPM GmbH funds the development out of its own resources right now
 * We have not applied to any other grants